 Getting married after being independent for years can be quite the test for many.
 Marriages require a lot of work – understanding, adjustments, and sacrifice.

-During your courtship days, both of you had your respective spaces and time for yourself.
+During your courtship days, both of you had your respective spaces and time for yourselves.
 However, after marriage, you will spend the rest of your life under the same roof.
 While there will be a fair share of adjustments, you may even encounter differences in opinion and conflict.

 Conflicts may arise even from trivial issues like putting the toilet seat down or leaving dry laundry inside the washing machine.
 It is more than just a difference of opinion; it is a series of poor choices damaging your relationship.